sergey-sonkin/Gas-Meter-Tracker/README.md

 My professor was interested in tracking the gas usage of his apartment complex.
 He set up a camera to take photos every fifteen seconds of his gas meter.
 The goal of this project was to create a model that could read the digits of this gas meter from the photos.

-Here is a sample digit
+Here is what these photos looked like

 ![](https://i.imgur.com/FhZYBqO.png)